raolivei/ollie/README.md

-# Aeron
+# Ollie

+Local AI with total recall
-A local AI that captures conversations, stores them permanently, and uses RAG-based memory retrieval.
+Captures conversations, stores them permanently, and uses RAG-based memory retrieval.

 ## Overview

-Aeron is designed to be a "second brain" that runs entirely locally on a Raspberry Pi cluster (or similar hardware).
+Ollie is designed to be a "second brain" that runs entirely locally on a Raspberry Pi cluster (or similar hardware).
 It listens to audio, transcribes it, stores it, and allows you to query your past conversations using an LLM with RAG memory.

 ## Architecture